AndressaSRodrigues/DEV009-burger-queen-api/README.md

      - `POST`: Add a new product (Admin only).
      - `PATCH`: Update product information (Admin only).
      - `DELETE`: Delete a product (Admin only).
-   - Make sure you have the necessary permissions.

 5. **Accessing Order-Related Endpoints**:
    - For order-related endpoints (e.g., `/orders`, `/orders/:orderId`), you can use the following HTTP methods: